SoubhagyaDash/azure-content/articles/application-insights/app-insights-migrate-azure-endpoint-tests.md

 # Moving from Azure Endpoint Monitoring to Application Insights Availability Tests

-Do you use [Endpoint monitoring](https://blogs.msdn.microsoft.com/mast/2013/03/03/windows-azure-portal-update-configure-web-endpoint-status-monitoring-preview/) for your Azure web apps?
-On April 4th 2016, we'll replace them with the new and more powerful [Availability tests](app-insights-monitor-web-app-availability.md).
-We have already created the new tests, although they're disabled until April 4th.
+Do you use [Endpoint monitoring](https://blogs.msdn.microsoft.com/mast/2013/03/03/windows-azure-portal-update-configure-web-endpoint-status-monitoring-preview/) for your Azure apps?
+During the week of August 22, 2016, we'll replace them with the new and more powerful [Availability tests](app-insights-monitor-web-app-availability.md).
+We have already created some of the new tests, although they're disabled until August 22nd 2016.

 You can edit the new tests and do the switch yourself if you want.
 You'll find them [Azure portal](https://portal.azure.com) in the Default-ApplicationInsights-CentralUS resource group.